chinapedia/wikipedia.abstract.en/Page/Apollo_12.md

 Mission insignia

-Apollo_12_Flown_Silver_Robbins_Medallion_(SN-1).jpg]] The Apollo 12 mission patch shows the crew's navy background; all three astronauts at the time of the mission were U.S. Navy commanders.
+]] The Apollo 12 mission patch shows the crew's navy background; all three astronauts at the time of the mission were U.S. Navy commanders.
 It features a clipper ship arriving at the Moon, representing the CM _Yankee Clipper_.
 The ship trails fire, and flies the flag of the United States.
 The mission name APOLLO XII and the crew names are on a wide gold border, with a small blue trim.
 Blue and gold are traditional U.S. Navy colors.
 The patch has four stars on it – one each for the three astronauts who flew the mission and one for Clifton Williams, a U.S. Marine Corps aviator and astronaut who was killed on October 5, 1967, after a mechanical failure caused the controls of his T-38 trainer to stop responding, resulting in a crash.
 He trained with Conrad and Gordon as part of the backup crew for what would be the Apollo 9 mission, and would have been assigned as Lunar Module Pilot for Apollo 12.[35]

 Spacecraft location

-Apollo12_CommandModule_Hampton.JPG in Hampton, Virginia]]
+in Hampton, Virginia]]

 The Apollo 12 command module _Yankee Clipper_ is on display at the Virginia Air and Space Center in Hampton, Virginia.

-In 2002, astronomers thought they might have discovered another moon orbiting Earth, which they designated J002E3, that turned out to be the S-IVB third stage of the Apollo 12 Saturn V rocket.[36]
-Apollo_Moon_Flags_Still_Standing_NASA_Lunar_Science_Institute.theora.ogv images showing a day at the Apollo 12 landing site, with the flag still standing]] The lunar module _Intrepid_ impacted the Moon November 20, 1969 at 22:17:17.7 UT (5:17 PM EST) .
+In 2002, astronomers thought they might have discovered another moon orbiting Earth, which they designated J002E3, that turned out to be the S-IVB third stage of the Apollo 12 Saturn V rocket.[36] images showing a day at the Apollo 12 landing site, with the flag still standing]] The lunar module _Intrepid_ impacted the Moon November 20, 1969 at 22:17:17.7 UT (5:17 PM EST) .
 In 2009, the Lunar Reconnaissance Orbiter (LRO) photographed the Apollo 12 landing site.
 The _Intrepid_ lunar module descent stage, experiment package (ALSEP), _Surveyor 3_ spacecraft, and astronaut footpaths are all visible.[37]
 In 2011, the LRO returned to the landing site at a lower altitude to take higher resolution photographs.[38]

 Depiction in media